Subset-UCSD/Commit-Challenge-2025/actions.md

 # Marcelo

-Play a captain card and steal two coins from Nick
+Play a captain card and steal two coins from Nick, ignore all actions from nick

 # Nick